 Meat: 10.5/16 Bun: 6/8 Produce: 8/8 Presentation: 6.5/8 Fries: 3/4 Ambiance: 4

 Giddy Up Burgers

 The fries were really good here.
-I wasn’t expecting every place so far to have good fries.
-I feel like that’s an important part of the burger experience, so I’m happy to see so much consistency.
-The order of fries was a little on the small side.
+I feel like that’s an important part of the burger experience, so I’m happy to see so much consistency among all the burger joints.
+The size of the regular fries at Giddy Up was a little on the small side.
 Overall, we really liked and enjoyed Giddy Up.
-I’ll definitely go back there in the future.
+The burgers are solid.

 Cost of two classic cheeseburgers & fries: $16

-The fries are another story.
+The fries at Lil’ Woody’s are another problem.
 The regular order of fries arrives in a basket.
 There are a lot of them, for sure.
-But they just didn’t taste very good.
-They were cut too thin and they were really greasy (which you can see in the picture).
-Then there is the matter of the ketchup.
-Either it was spoiled or they use a weird brand of ketchup.
-It tasted fermented.
-Perhaps it just had too much vinegar in it, but we all agreed that it wasn’t good.
-Perhaps that was why there were smashed fries all over the floor.
-Needless to say, it wasn’t a great experience at Lil’ Woody’s.
+But they just don’t taste very good.
+They are cut too thin and really greasy (which you can see in the picture).

 Cost of two classic cheeseburgers & fries: $19.50

 Meat: 8/16 Bun: 4/8 Produce: 5/8 Presentation: 4.5/8 Fries: 0.5/4 Ambiance: 2.5/4

 Red Mill Burgers